 Bernd Ruecker is the co-founder and chief technologist of Camunda.

 On Wednesday, March 11, 2020, I conducted the webinar titled “Monitoring & Orchestrating Your Microservices Landscape using Workflow Automation”.
 Not only was I overwhelmed by the number of attendees, but we also got a huge list of interesting questions before and especially during the webinar.
 Some of them were answered, but a lot of them were not.
 I want to answer all open questions in this series of seven blog posts.
+Today I am posting the final two in the series.

 Part 1: BPMN & modeling related questions (6 answers)